Gwen Shamblin Lara: Associations with corporal punishment

 Shamblin has been accused of promoting corporal punishment.
 She and other Remnant Fellowship members paid for the legal defense of adherents Joseph and Sonya Smith, who were ultimately convicted of child abuse and murder of their eight-year-old son Josef.

 On October 8, 2003, the Smiths punished Josef by placing him in a small wicker box with electrical cords wrapped around the outside holding the lid closed.
 They then watched an online service from Remnant Fellowship, after which they opened the box and found Josef braindead.
 County medical examiners concluded that the child died as a result of "acute and chronic" abuse.
 The Smiths routinely beat Josef with foot-long glue sticks, belts, and heated coat hangers.
 Police reported that the couple locked Josef in his room for days or weeks, providing a bucket for bodily waste and a picture of Jesus on the ceiling for him to pray to.
 Another child in the family, Milek Smith, died 11 weeks before Josef's death, with the cause of death reported variously as pneumonia or SIDS.

 During the investigation of the death, authorities conducted a raid of Remnant Fellowship due to its teachings on child discipline.
-Church members created a website to advocate the Smith's innocence, suggesting Josef died of a bacterial infection and that his own skin markings came from scratching his own eczema.
+Church members created a website to advocate the Smiths' innocence, suggesting Josef died of a bacterial infection and that his own skin markings came from scratching his own eczema.
 Georgia v.
 Smith resulted in the Smiths' conviction in February 2007, and they were sentenced to life plus 30 years in prison on March 27, 2007, the maximum punishment.
 A member of the church expressed a desire to "support the Smiths in any way possible".
 The Supreme Court of Georgia upheld the convictions in 2010, and the Supreme Court of the United States denied the case in 2011.

 Personal life

 Gwen married David Shamblin in January 1978 and together they had two children and nine grandchildren.
 In 2018, Shamblin filed for divorce from David.
 Shamblin became engaged to actor Joe Lara on June 23, 2018.
-They married in a Remnant Fellowship Church wedding ceremony on August 18, 2018 and becoming the step-mother to Lara's daughter from his previous relationship.
+They married in a Remnant Fellowship Church wedding ceremony on August 18, 2018 and she became the step-mother to Lara's daughter from his previous relationship.
 In 1996, Shamblin bought Ashlawn, a historic mansion that was built in Brentwood, Tennessee in 1838.